-Additionally, according to the EPA, the rate at which formaldehyde is released is increased by heat and may be affected by humidity.
-Therefore, maintaining moderate humidity and temperature levels can reduce exposure.
-The EPA advises air dehumidifiers to control indoor humidity. (source) You can read more about dehumidifiers and air quality monitors below.
+Also, according to the EPA, the amount and speed at which formaldehyde is released from a product increases with temperature and possibly humidity.
+Therefore, maintaining optimal humidity and temperature can reduce your exposure.
+The EPA recommends dehumidifiers to control the indoor humidity. (source) You can read more about dehumidifiers and air quality monitors below.

-The spores of molds are always present in the air in very small quantities.
-They normally do not pose any health hazards.
-However, when mold spores land in a spot that is humid and warm, it can start to grow and produce very high quantities of spores.
-This can lead to various health effects and can damage wood and fixtures.
+Mold spores are always present in the air in very small amounts.
+They normally do not pose a health risk.
+However, when mold spores land in a place that is humid and warm, they can start to grow and produce very large amounts of spores.
+Inhaling large amounts of spores can lead to health problems and can damage wood and fixtures.

 Negative health effects of mold

-- irritation of eyes, nose, skin, lungs, and throat
+- irritation of the eyes, nose, skin, lungs, and throat

 - asthmatic problems